What is 18 weeks?

 Yes.
 The hospital needs to be alerted as soon as possible so an alternative appointment can be arranged.

 Appointments missed are known in the NHS as ‘did-not-attends’ (DNAs).
 Missing appointments is sometimes unavoidable for patients.
-An appointment missed without reasonable notice is one not available to another patient, particularly if the appointment has been booked at a time of a patient’s choosing through Choose and Book.
+An appointment missed without reasonable notice is one not available to another patient, particularly if the appointment has been booked at a time of a patient’s choosing through the NHS e-Referral Service.

 Any patient who DNAs their first appointment after initial referral is likely to have their clock stopped and be asked to return to their GP (or other referrer) as long as the hospital can demonstrate that the appointment offered was reasonable and clearly communicated to the patient.
 This means you will have to return to your GP for a re-referral.